Services / Med-Arb

 Mediation is often the ideal alternative dispute resolution process for many types of disputes because it can repair damaged relationships and set out a path forward.
 Unfortunately, there is no guarantee of settlement through the mediation process.
 Because of this, parties may try to avoid mediation and proceed to arbitration or litigation.
 Sometimes one or more aspects of the dispute can be resolved through mediation, but others cannot.
 As a result, the parties must continue through arbitration or litigation, which is both expensive and time-consuming.
 This is the crucial and sometimes controversial difference between separate mediation and arbitration processes, as generally the same person acts as mediator and, if necessary, arbitrator.
 But there are other options including two separate neutrals, one as mediator and the other as arbitrator, or an opt-out type of process.

-It is possible to combine both the mediation and arbitration processes into one fair, cost-effective and efficient process that guarantees an outcome.
-This is med-arb.
+Med-Arb combines both the mediation and arbitration processes into a single fair, cost-effective and efficient process that guarantees an outcome.

 Med-Arb: Things to Know: